 As roadways improved beyond city limits, people wanted to get out and explore, and EVs were not an ideal fit.
 At the same time, gasoline cars were improving and becoming more accessible and affordable.
 By 1930, EVs had mostly vanished from roads.

-Interest in electric vehicles made a bit of a resurgence in the mid to late 1900s, but it wasn’t until recently that a more substantial push for electric vehicles developed.
-Electric vehicles were reintroduced to the market in 2011, and each year more shoppers are choosing to forgo gasoline models and opt for new all-electric or plug-in hybrid electric models.
+Interest made a bit of a resurgence in the mid- to late-1900s, but it wasn’t until recently that a more substantial EV push developed.
+EVs were reintroduced to the U.S. market in 2010, and each year more shoppers are choosing to forgo gasoline models for new battery-electric or plug-in hybrid electric vehicles.

 Plugging in to Fuel

-All vehicles come with an adapter to plug the car in at home to a standard 120-volt outlet, known as Level 1 charging.
-This level provides the slowest charge, around three to five electric miles per hour.
-Even at this slow speed, however, the majority of electric vehicle owners plug in at home to refuel.
+Charging is often categorized into three levels: Level 1, Level 2 and DC fast charge.
+All EVs come with an adapter to plug into a standard 120-volt outlet, which is known as Level 1 charging.
+Level 1 charging provides the slowest charge, around three to five miles of range per hour.

 The Future is Electric